 2.1 Concept proposal

-a) The Executive Dean or delegate prepare a concept proposal and risk assessment, and submits it to the Deputy Vice-Chancellor (Academic) for in-principle approval, using the Partner Institution Selection (Jointly Conferred Award) Guidelines (Appendix 1).
+a) The Head of School prepares a concept proposal and risk assessment, and submits it to the Deputy Vice-Chancellor (Academic) for in-principle approval, using the Partner Institution Selection (Jointly Conferred Award) Guidelines (Appendix 1).

 b) This approval must be obtained before detailed planning and negotiations about collaboration arrangements with the potential partner institution/s occur and before any binding commitments are made.